General Description:

 - Programmable cyclic length

-- USB 2.0 compliant interface (other interfaces available upon request)
+- USB 2.0 compliant interface

 - 12V power supply